-Saline water intrusion is highly seasonal.
-It is at its minimum during the monsoon (June-October) when the main rivers discharge about 80 percent of the annual fresh water flow.
-In dry season months, the saline front begins to penetrate inland, and the affected areas rise sharply from 10 percent in the monsoon to over 40 percent.
+Intrusion of saline water is highly seasonal.
+In dry season months the affected areas rise sharply from 10 percent in the monsoon to over 40 percent as the saline front begins to penetrate inland.
+During the monsoon (June-October) the main rivers discharge about 80 percent of the annual fresh water flow reducing the affected area to its lowest level.
 Extreme weather events induced by climate change, especially low flow conditions in the dry season, will accentuate the saline intrusion in the coastal areas.

 Climate change is expected to increase the intensity of cyclones, resulting in the penetration of storm surges further inland, causing higher damages.
 Coastal polders offer the first line of defense against sea level rise.
-But maintenance of sea dykes of polders has to be continued.
+But maintenance of polders is of paramount importance if these are to function properly in halting the penetration of water further inland.